-The Clinical Teacher is a teacher preparation candidate in the final semester of teacher preparation.
-Clinical Teachers are in the classroom every day, all day, for the entire semester, following the ISD calendar.
-They are to be released from their classroom responsibilities early on days on which they have UTA Clinical Teaching Seminars scheduled.
-Clinical Teachers assist the Cooperating Teacher and assume 100% classroom responsibilities that lead to preparing, implementing and assessing lessons for a minimum of two weeks in each grade level assignment.
-Clinical Teachers are required to complete the semester with professional dispositions and ethical behaviors expected of teachers, and to strive toward the proficiencies for teachers as mandated by the Texas Education Agency and the College of Education at the University of Texas at Arlington.
+The clinical teacher is a teacher preparation candidate in the final semester of teacher prepa-ration.
+Clinical teachers are in the classroom every day, all day, for the entire semester, fol-lowing the ISD calendar.
+They are to be released from their classroom responsibilities early on days on which they have UTA clinical teaching seminars scheduled.
+Clinical teachers assist the cooperating teacher and assume 100% classroom responsibilities that lead to preparing, implementing and assessing lessons for a minimum of two weeks in each grade level assign-ment.
+Clinical teachers are required to complete the semester with professional dispositions and ethical behaviors expected of teachers, and to strive toward the proficiencies for teachers as mandated by the Texas Education Agency and the College of Education at the University of Texas at Arlington.

-To be a Clinical Teacher, the candidate must have the following:
+To be a clinical teacher, the candidate must have the following:

-- 2.75 cumulative GPA - 3.0 GPA in all education course work - No grade below a "C" in all education coursework - Cleared criminal record check (CRC) - No courses remaining other than the Clinical Teaching course - Additional requirements specific to each certification level:
+- 2.75 cumulative GPA - 3.0 GPA in all education course work - No grade below a "C""in all education coursework - Cleared criminal record check (CRC) - No courses remaining other than the clinical teaching course - The Tk20 Portfolio must be completed and assessed to enter into clinical teaching with the exception of the CT and field supervisor observations which will be completed during the clinical teaching semester.